IgniteUI/igniteui-docfx/en/components/tree.md

 })
 export class AppModule {}
 ```
-Then in the template, you should declare the tree and its nodes.
+Now that we have the grid module imported, let’s get started with a basic configuration of the igx-tree and its nodes.

+## Usage

 [IgxTreeNodesComponent]({environment:angularApiUrl}/classes/igxtreenodecomponent.html) is the representation of every node that belongs to the [IgxTreeComponent]({environment:angularApiUrl}/classes/igxtreecomponent.html).
 Nodes provide [disabled]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#disabled), [active]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#active), [selected]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#selected) and [expanded]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#expanded) properties, which give you opportunity to configure the look and feel of the node as per your requirement.